Personal details of 14,000 staff members leaked in Liverpool University Hospital Foundation Trust Data Breach

 What to do if you are concerned about the Liverpool University Hospital Foundation Trust data breach

-If you are one of the LUHFT staff members whose information has been compromised following the data breach, you should be contacted by the hospital to confirm that this is the case.
+If you are one of the LUHFT staff members whose information has been compromised following the data breach, you should have been contacted by the hospital to confirm that this is the case.
 However, if you have not been contacted and you have any reason to believe that your data has been breached, it is important that you get in touch with the hospital as soon as possible.

 Following any sort of data breach, including those which involve employee information being sent to the incorrect recipient, you should be wary of receiving any unexpected communications.
 If information falls into the wrong hands, you could be susceptible to phishing attacks, which are designed to extract further information from you.